Argentina

 Buenos Aires

-Our time in Buenos Aires was cut short by 1 day due to a flight delay as we were trying to leave Denver.
+We visited Buenos Aires only in 2020, and our time there was cut short by 1 day due to a flight delay as we were trying to leave Denver.
 BUT…we still managed to do a great Free Walking Tour through downtown, rent a sailboat for a private sunset + wine & snack sail with a local captain/guide, and go to Esquina Homero Manzi for a traditional Tango show!

 Free walking tours are our favorites - and this was no exception.
 The guides are always motivated to make it a great tour, so you tip them well at the end!
 It was a great introduction to some of the past and more recent history of Argentina.